• Youth Hockey Winter Travel Programs

 Travel costs are not included in the registration fee.
 Families are responsible for their share of tournament fees for away tournaments, travel costs (hotel, gas, meals), coaches’ travel expenses, and other team-incurred fees.

-If a player selected for a travel team decides not to accept their spot, they will NOT receive a refund and will be charged the full program registration fee.
+If a player selected for a travel team decides to decline their spot on the team, they will NOT receive a refund and will be charged the full program registration fee.
 See our Financial Policies for information on payment plans and refunds.

 Registration Links: